Peruvian Amazonia: La Selva (Peru)

 Many indigenous peoples, such as the Aguaruna, Cocama-Cocamilla and Urarina, inhabit the rainforest; some in relative isolation from the rest of the world.

 There are a number of small cities located within the Peruvian Amazon region, as well as the somewhat larger cities of Iquitos and Pucallpa.
 Other cities include Puerto Maldonado, Moyobamba, Tarapoto, San Ramon, La Merced, Satipo, Tingo Maria and Yurimaguas.

 Peruvian Amazonia is one of the most biologically diverse areas on Earth.
 As a nation, Peru has the largest number of bird species in the world and the third-largest number of mammals; 44% of bird species and 63% of mammal species inhabit the region.

-One of the largest nature reserve in La Selva is Manú National Park, a globally-renowned haven of terrestrial biodiversity, at the meeting point of the Tropical Andes and the Amazon Basin.
+One of the largest nature reserves in the region is Manú National Park, a globally-renowned haven of terrestrial biodiversity, at the meeting point of the Tropical Andes and the Amazon Basin.
 The region also hosts the Tambopata National Reserve, a massive subtropical rain forest reserve, nearly one-third the size of Costa Rica.

 Map depicting the geographical regions of Peru, including La Selva, in green